 But to meet the changing demands of clients, we need to be able to develop staff at all levels to be more consultative.
 People throughout the firm need quality training to move beyond the numbers and become agile enough to address any client challenge.
 So how can firms transform?

 Step 1: Build alignment

-The first step toward building your client advisory services team is building alignment with:
+The first step toward building your client advisory services team is building alignment with the following:

 A shared vision.
-In a shared vision firm, individuals are rewarded for their performance in support of the firm's strategic goals.
+In a shared vision firm, individuals are rewarded for their performance supporting the firm's strategic goals.

-Transformation should be part of your plan and vision so you can begin tracking the metrics that really matter, seeing progress, and measuring success in a defined way.
+Transformation should be part of your plan and vision so you can begin tracking the metrics that matter, seeing progress and measuring success in a defined way.

 Step 2: Develop a plan

-Your plan for transformation will involve defining, packaging, pricing and selling transactional and compliance services along with advisory services.
-You will likely find that advisory services are already being performed by some partners in the firm, but they may be providing these services free of charge or billing it as part of compliance fees.
+Your transformation plan will involve defining, packaging, pricing and selling transactional and compliance services and advisory services.
+You will likely find that some partners in the firm are already performing advisory services, but they may be providing these services free of charge or billing it as part of compliance fees.